 Inventory is initially recognised at cost, and subsequently at the lower of cost and net realizable value.
-Cost comprises costs incurred in bringing the inventories to their present location and condition and is accounted for as follows: Raw materials (Paper) - Purchase cost and other attributable costs
+Cost comprises costs incurred in bringing the inventories to their present location and condition and is accounted for as follows: Raw materials (Paper) - Purchase cost and other attributable costs manufacturing overheads based on normal operating capacity.

-Finished goods and work-in-progress - cost of direct materials, and labour together with an appropriate proportion of manufacturing overheads based on normal operating capacity.
 These costs are assigned on a weighted average basis.
+Goods-in-transit are valued at invoice prices plus other attributable costs.

+Finished goods and work-in-progress - cost of direct materials, and labour together with an appropriate proportion of